 We can’t make a better world if we don’t believe it’s possible.

 It’s tempting to suggest that science fiction is dead — in the same way that Nietzsche said God is dead or that Lemmy said rock is dead.
 It isn’t that people no longer believe in God or that He isn’t an active force in their lives.
-It isn’t that people aren’t making and listening to rock n roll or reading and writing science fiction, even very good science fiction.
+It isn’t that people aren’t making (and listening to) rock n roll, or reading and writing science fiction, even very good science fiction.
 It’s that those things are no longer the generative force of the age.
-Technology is.

 We’re living in the future, which is why we no longer have a language of it.
-The language of the future is the language of the present.
+The language of the future has become the language of the present.
 Science fiction has simply become fiction.

 This is also the distinguishing feature of our political moment, where we’re deadlocked amid cries of mutiny and no one can hold the floor.
 It strikes me as the cacophony before a deafening silence.
 But I hope I’m wrong.